 How to Fix Over- and Under-Saturated Photos Using Lightroom Classic

-Some photographers might not think of color saturation as part of a correction.
+Some photographers might not of saturation as part of a correction.
 In reality, saturation also needs correction to replicate the real-world scene.
-Let’s learn how to do that in Adobe in a few easy steps.
+Let’s learn how to do just that in Adobe Lightroom in a few easy steps.

 Why Correct Saturation?